spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/marketplace-merchant-portal-core-feature-integration.md

 To configure deployment configuration to automatically install and build Merchant Portal, change frontend dependencies and install commands in the deployment Yaml:

-- Remove existing Yves dependencies install commands from deployment Yaml: `dependencies-install` and `yves-isntall-dependencies`.ß
+- Remove existing Yves dependencies install commands from deployment Yaml: `dependencies-install` and `yves-isntall-dependencies`.
 - Update project install dependencies command dependencies-install command to:
 - build-static: